shobhit10058/KeepBlog/Readme.md

 Commands:
-  addblog   Add your favourite Page open      Open the webpage in your browser remove    If you run without any options this will delete all saved
+  addblog   Add your favourite Page open      Open the webpage in your browser remove    without any options this delete all saved pages, see with --help seepages  See all saved pages of a topic
-            pages,...
-  seepages  See all saved pages of a topic
 </pre>